Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: -lite

 \begin{itemize}[itemsep=0.01cm, topsep=0.15cm, leftmargin=0.4cm] \item Assign a role to GPT --- to ensure responses are aligned with a specific expertise (e.g., expert English instructor) \item guide LLMs to respond in a specific response template --- to avoid verbose responses. \item structure responses clearly and concisely --- to avoid verbosity and maintain precision. \item use exact keywords --- to avoid misunderstandings when prompt chaining. \item add global variables (e.g., user proficiency for supporting DR4) in the system prompt --- to manage a user's specifications equally across various tasks. \item add local variables (e,g., tasks) in the user prompt -- to use the same template equally for multiple users. \end{itemize}

-We explain three main types of prompting templates used in the tool.
+We explain three main types of prompt template used in the tool.
 The first template is for providing various explanations (e.g., grammar, components, lexical terms) used in \techname{}.
 The second template is for computing recommendations about what the user may not know about the user-selected text.